effekseer/Effekseer/Script/Notarization_Mac/README.md

 - `Effekseer_notarytool_log.sh` is useful when `notarytool submit` returns a rejection and you need the JSON issue report.
 - When `Effekseer_cert.sh` fails, it writes notarization logs to `Effekseer-app-notarytool-log.json` or `Effekseer-dmg-notarytool-log.json` if a request ID can be recovered.
 - `Effekseer_cert.sh` now performs this full order: notarize app, staple app, create DMG from the stapled app, notarize DMG, staple DMG.
+- `Effekseer_cert.sh` signs bundled executables and `.dylib` files first, then signs the app bundle and the DMG.
 - If the app still shows the Gatekeeper warning, check whether the bundle was modified after signing or whether the quarantine attribute is still present.

 ### Troubleshooting